zgrossbart/jslim/README.md

 Building JSlim
 --------------------------------------

-The project depends on the [Google Closure Compiler](http://code.google.com/closure/compiler/) and it can't run with the version from Maven central.
-You must download the source for this compiler and reference the built compiler.jar file in the build.gradle file.
-I'm working on making this easier.

 This project builds with [Gradle](http://www.gradle.org).
-Build the application by running gradle in the root directory.
+Build the application by running gradle in the project root directory.

 This project builds and runs on Windows, Mac, and Linux.